ahawkins/hawkins.io/wip/ruby-community-the-next-version.md

 producing libraries and programs that obey fundamentally sound software design principles.
-The ecosystem is riddled with large projects that do not respect architecture boundaries, or are overly coupled to many things, rely on global monkey patching of third party code, and the list goes on.
+The ecosystem is riddled with large projects that do not respect architecture boundaries, or are overly coupled to many things, rely on monkey patching of third party code, and the list goes on.
 It is sad to see projects collapsing under technical debt at a high rate.
 Businesses are also suffering due to bad engineering practices.
 There are business models that exist to